 4. Go to a dental school: Some dental schools provide services for significantly less than a dental practice.
 To find a school in your area, visit the American Dental Association.

-6. Take a vacation: Need a vacation and some dental work done?
-Organizations such as Companion Global Healthcare specialize in booking dental trips to places such as Costa Rica and India for cheaper dental care outside of the United States.
+5. Take a vacation: Need a vacation and some dental work done?
+Take part in medical tourism.
+Some organizations specialize in booking dental trips to places such as Costa Rica and India for cheaper dental care outside of the United States.

 7. Ask your dentist for a discount: Many medical professionals will give you a break if you pay in cash at the time of service.
 Research average prices of dental work, and offer to pay cash at the time of services.
 Offering cash payment up front can often save the office time and money through billing or credit card charges.
 Insurance companies negotiate their fees with dentist’s offices, so ask the office if it would be willing to charge the amount it typically accepts from insurance companies.

 8. Have a frank talk about money.
 Talk to your dentist before you have extensive work done.
 Let him or her know the extent of your coverage (or lack of it) or the facts about fixed income or unemployment.
 Your dentist may have information on programs or funds that can be activated if necessary.
 Be prepared to look for another dentist if your current one doesn’t want to budge on his fees.

 9. Ask about a payment plan.
 Ask your healthcare office if it can establish a revolving payment plan with no interest, at an amount you can afford.
 And never, ever miss a payment.
 Don’t let them — or yourself — down.